Osteopathy: History

 The foundations of this divergence may be traced back to the mid-18th century when advances in physiology began to localize the causes and nature of diseases to specific organs and tissues.
 Doctors began shifting their focus from the patient to the internal state of the body, resulting in an issue labeled as the problem of the "vanishing patient".
 A stronger movement towards experimental and scientific medicine was then developed.
 In the perspective of the DO physicians, the sympathy and holism that were integral to medicine in the past were left behind.
 Heroic medicine became the convention for treating patients, with aggressive practices like bloodletting and prescribing chemicals such as mercury, becoming the forefront in therapeutics.
 Alternative medicine had its beginnings in the early 19th century, when gentler practices in comparison to heroic medicine began to emerge.
 As each side sought to defend its practice, a schism began to present itself in the medical marketplace, with both practitioners attempting to discredit the other.
-The osteopathic physicians—those who are now referred to as DO's—argued that the non-osteopathic physicians had an overly mechanistic approach to treating patients, treated the symptoms of disease instead of the original causes, and were blind to the harm they were causing their patients.
+The osteopathic physicians—those who are now referred to as DOs—argued that the non-osteopathic physicians had an overly mechanistic approach to treating patients, treated the symptoms of disease instead of the original causes, and were blind to the harm they were causing their patients.
 Other practitioners had a similar argument, labeling osteopathic medicine as unfounded, passive, and dangerous to a disease-afflicted patient.
 This was the medical environment that pervaded throughout the 19th century, and the setting Still entered when he began developing his idea of osteopathy.